Ways to pay your parking ticket

-Visit our Customer Service Centre on the Square to pay by cash, cheque or Eftpos.
-We cannot accept credit card payments over the counter, with a surcharge of 1.3% per transaction.
+Visit our Customer Service Centre on the Square to pay by cash or Eftpos.
+We now also accept credit card payments over the counter, with a surcharge of 1.3% per transaction.

 We may waive a fine when...

 Council parking enforcement officers can issue tickets for expired warrants of fitness and vehicle licence registrations.
-If you renew them within 14 days, apply and we will waive the fine.
+If you renew them within 14 days of the expiry date, apply and we will consider waiving the fine.